amoghmanral/landmarks/README.md

 The application will automatically:
 - Load the CLIP + LoRA model and classifier
-- Compute or load cached image embeddings
+- Load cached image embeddings (included in repo)
 - Load Wikipedia context and RAG data
+- Download the Qwen transformer model (~3GB, first run only)
 - Start the FastAPI server with the web interface

-**Note:** On first run, image embeddings will be computed and cached for faster subsequent startups.

 ## Video Links